Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Algorithmic Approach

-where $w_d$ (\$/kW) represents the peak demand price (set to \$0.8/kW, reflecting typical US commercial charges), $w_e$ (\$/kWh) is the electrical energy price (set to \$0.15/kWh, based on local rates), and $w_c$ (\$/($^{\circ}$C$\cdot$h)) is the thermal discomfort price.
-While the base value of $w_c$ could notionally allow user input regarding the comfort-energy trade-off, the MPC implementation featured an automated tuning mechanism.
-Every 12 hours, an optimization loop swept candidate $w_c$ values, selecting the lowest one predicted to maintain the time-average Predicted Percentage of Dissatisfied (PPD) below 10\%.
-This selected $w_c$ was then scaled by factors (e.g., 1.1 during the day, 0.2 overnight) determined through experimental tuning.
+$w_d$ (\$/kW) is the peak demand price (set to \$0.8/kW)\footnote{The $w_d$ term penalizes peak demand over the one-day horizon as an approximate stand-in for the peak demand over a monthly billing period.
+The price $w_d$ was scaled down from a typical monthly price to reflect the one-day horizon \cite{pergantis_field_2024}.}, $w_e$ (\$/kWh) is the electrical energy price (set to \$0.15/kWh, based on local rates), and $w_c$ (\$/($^{\circ}$C$\cdot$h)) is the thermal discomfort price.
+To balance trade-offs between energy costs and discomfort, MPC adapted $w_c$ online.
+Every 12 hours, an optimization loop swept candidate $w_c$ values, selecting the lowest one predicted to maintain the time-average Predicted Percentage of Dissatisfied (PPD, a measure of thermal discomfort) below 10\%.
+This selected $w_c$ was then scaled by hand-tuned factors of 1.1 during the day and 0.2 overnight \cite{pergantis_field_2024}.
+This tuning process aimed to strike a reasonable balance between energy savings and occupant comfort in all hours of the day.
+The lower nighttime scaling factor (0.2) reflects the occupant-selected setpoint schedule, which allows lower temperatures overnight (18$\,^\circ$C vs.\ 20$\,^\circ$C during the day).
+A high nighttime discomfort penalty would prevent the controller from pre-heating in anticipation of the morning recovery period.

-We implement a \textit{quadratic cost calibration} strategy for the RL controller's internal cost parameters, $\theta_{cost}$.
-Following initialization via imitation learning (as described previously), $\theta_{cost}$ is continuously adapted during deployment.
-This adaptation uses gradients derived from maximizing a non-quadratic reward signal $r_t$, calculated based on the structure of the MPC cost function.
-The objective is to adjust the RL controller's internal quadratic cost parameters ($\theta_{cost}$) such that the resulting control policy effectively optimizes towards a more complex objective encapsulated in $J_t$.
+Following initialization via imitation learning, Ibex-RL dynamically updates the internal cost parameters, $\theta_{cost}$.
+This adaptation uses gradients derived from maximizing a non-quadratic reward signal $r_t$ that mirrors the structure of the MPC cost function.
+The objective is to adjust $\theta_{cost}$ such that the resulting control policy achieves the true control objectives of reducing peak demand, energy costs, and deviations of the indoor temperature from the occupant preference.
+The calibration process, detailed in Section \ref{sec:objective_calibration}, evaluates the planned states and actions ($x^*_{t+1}, \dots, x^*_{t+L}$ and $u^*_t, \dots, u^*_{t+L-1}$) over the prediction horizon.

-This calibration process, detailed in Section \ref{sec:objective_calibration}, uses the reward signal $R_t = -J_t$ to evaluate the policy's predicted outputs ($x^*_{t+1}, \dots, x^*_{t+L}$ and $u^*_t, \dots, u^*_{t+L-1}$) over the lookahead horizon ($L=24$).
-Despite using $-J_t$ as the reward signal, a fundamental difference persists in handling the discomfort price $w_c$.
-The MPC's automated tuning directly links swept $w_c$ values to predicted PPD outcomes via its internal model.
-This direct evaluation is impractical for the RL controller because $w_c$ (within the reward $r_t$ only influences the \textit{gradient} used to update the internal quadratic cost parameters $\theta_{cost}$; it does not directly alter the policy output or internal state predictions in a way that allows for immediate evaluation of PPD impact for different hypothetical $w_c$ values during a sweep.